-Management believes that the recent deregulation of Pakistan's telecommunications sector and the government's desire to attract investors to the country, which is experiencing an unprecedented increase in exports, demonstrates that Pakistan is keen to build a solid technology infrastructure to support the growth expected over the next several years.
-According to government reports, the areas within Pakistan expected to receive major information technology investments by the government are education, public sector automation, railways and the country's armed forces.
-Pakistan's economy has been one of the most robust economies of South East Asia that has been attracting significant foreign direct investment in Pakistan.
-Just recently, the telecommunication ministry of Pakistan auctioned 2 cellular phone franchise licenses to two top foreign bidders for a phenomenal \$600million.
-This signifies the viability and investors friendly environment in Pakistan for foreigners.
+With the recent deregulation of Pakistan's telecommunications sector and the government's desire to attract investors to the country, while experiencing an unprecedented increase in exports, Pakistan is keen to build a solid technology infrastructure to support the growth expected over the next several years.
+The areas within Pakistan expected to receive major information technology investments by the government are education, public sector automation, railways and the country's armed forces.

 NetSol Connect, Pvt.
-Ltd., a wholly owned IP backbone and broadband subsidiary of ours, has recently forged a partnership with UK based computer company, Akhtar Computers of U.K. Pursuant to this agreement, NetSol has retained control of them with ownership of 50.1% to Akhtar's 49.9%.
+Ltd., a wholly owned IP backbone and broadband subsidiary of the Company, has recently forged a partnership with UK based computer company, Akhter Computers of U.K. Pursuant to this agreement, NetSol has retained control of the Company with ownership of 50.1% to Akhter's 49.9%.
 This alliance is designed to permit NetSol to benefit from the potentially high growth of the telecommunications market by bringing in new technology, new resources and capital while permitting NetSol to focus on its core competencies of developing and marketing software.
-NetSol Akhtar acquired, for cash, another small internet connectivity business named as Raabta Online in Pakistan.
-This acquisition expands the presence of connectivity business for NetSol Akhtar now in at least three major cities of Pakistan.
+NetSol Akhter acquired, for cash, another small internet connectivity business named Raabta Online in Pakistan.
+This acquisition expands the presence of NetSol Akhter's connectivity business to at least three major cities of Pakistan.